Jordan Spieth breezes to big win at Pebble Beach

 Spieth became the seventh straight PGA Tour winner in his 20s, and he got back into the hunt for No. 1.
 He had fallen far enough behind that even by beating a strong field at Pebble Beach, it will not move him from No. 6.

-But he goes to Riviera next week with a chance to reach as high as No. 2.
-Johnson, with this third-place finish, could go to No. 1 by winning at Riviera.

-The spot now belongs to Jason Day, who shared the 36-hole lead at Pebble Beach and fell 10 shots behind with a 75 on Saturday.
-Day bounced back with a 67 to tie for fifth with Gary Woodland (65) and Torrey Pines winner Jon Rahm (68).
+Jason Day, the world No. 1, bounced back from his 75 on Saturday with a 67 to tie for fifth with Gary Woodland (65) and Torrey Pines winner Jon Rahm (68).

 The only disappointment for Spieth was not winning the pro-am with country singer Jake Owen.
 They tied for third, four shots behind Ken Duke and Carson Daly.